We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 The future of pay by phone

 Depositing using a pay by phone method can be rather haphazard at the moment as there are so many systems and whether they work or not depends on which mobile phone service provider you use as well as on the casino’s payment systems.
-For example, Grace Media casino sites used to take Boku but didn’t accept Boku deposits from Vodafone phones.

-The Swedish fintech company Zimpler (founded in 2012) offers a better solution but at the moment this is only available to users in Sweden and Finland (and probably Germany soon).
+The Swedish fintech company Zimpler (founded in 2012) offers a better solution but at the moment this is only available to users in a few countries, not including the UK.
 Zimpler is a mobile wallet that integrates phone bill, bank and card payments, offering a facility to deposit with any of these methods in less than 20 seconds.
 To access Zimpler, a customer enters their phone number then logs in with the authentication code that is sent to the phone.
+This is a vast improvement over any current system because it effectively combines a pay by phone system with a Paypal type e-wallet, all with text authentication.
+It also includes features such as spending limits, nudging and behavioural science methods to help users manage their money effectively.

 Sue Dawson